 For any other information, stop by CE1340 (the southwest section of the library), call us at 403-382-6952 or send us an email.

 Yes!
-We have a team of registered nurses, doctors, psychiatrists and a counsellor who make your health and wellbeing their priority.
-Our Health and Shepell Counselling Services are available to all students and your families.
+We have a team of registered nurses, doctors, psychiatrists and counsellors who make your health and wellbeing their priority.

 Our health care team of registered nurses, doctors and psychiatrists are here to provide services that positively influence your health and well-being.
+We can also connect you to the most appropriate support services.
 Our services include, but are not limited to, doctor clinics, immunizations, sexual health and first aid.
 And our registered nurses are available to answer your health concerns and questions.

-Shepell Counselling Services offer a variety of services to help you meet the challenges of achieving your personal, professional and academic potential.
+Our Counselling Services offer a variety of services to help you meet the challenges of achieving your personal, professional and academic potential.
 The primary form of support is personal counselling, which provides an opportunity to work collaboratively with a professional counsellor to solve personal issues.
+Counselling workshops and groups will also be offered throughout the school year.

 Yes!
 The friendly and knowledgeable people in our Accessibility Services office can arrange services to meet your needs.
 We provide flexible, innovative and collaborative support for the success of diverse learners while advancing a culture of universal teaching and learning.